SanaullahKayani/List-Sorting-Algorithm/README.md

 # List-Sorting-Algorithm
-thois code contains the various list sorting algorithm in python.
+This code contains the various list sorting algorithm in python.